ghazalmohseni7/go-grpc/README.md

 protoc --proto_path=grpc_hello --go_out=grpc_hello hello.proto  //This command creates .pb.go file<br />
 protoc --proto_path=grpc_hello --go-grpc_out=grpc_hello hello.proto  //This command creates _grpc.pb.go<br />

-Because I want to call the server in the main function I write it as a function and for calling it cause it gets the terminal and does not let other lines that are after calling the server be processed  I use goroutine
+Because I want to call the server in the main function I write it as a function and for calling it cause it gets the terminal and does not let other lines that are after calling the server be processed  I use goroutine <br />

+this line : option go_package = "./grpchellopbs"; in .proto file indicates the dicrectory of  those .pb and _grpc.pb files and it should be defined otherwise you will face an error